The Girl Who Saved The King of Sweden (is actually called Edwin)

 Filling of Water Bottles: 4 (8)

-Number of times “Buen Camino” was said: Almost statistically insignificant – about 50.
+Number of times “Buen Camino” was said: Dropping now – about 50.

 No one is yet saying “See you along the way” but I’ll keep pushing it.